zenzen-sol/metalex/notes/whitepaper-glossary.md

 **BORG**: A traditional entity (_e.g._, corporations, limited liability companies, foundations, _etc._) that legally mandates the use of autonomous technologies (such as smart contracts and AI) to conduct some or all of its operations and/or governance.
 Shorthand for a "cyBernetic ORGanization".

-**BORG_CORE**: A standardized guardian contract that enhances a {SAFE} multisig smart account with additional features and protections that support the BORG's operations and governance.
+**BORG_CORE**: A standardized guardian contract that enhances a Safe {Core} multisig smart account with additional features and protections that support the BORG's operations and governance.

 **DAO-Adjacent BORG**: A BORG entity funded by and undertaking activities beneficial to a parent or sibling DAO, under a carefully constructed set of checks and balances.